ugate/sqler/docs/index.md

 - [Simplified prepared statement management](/guide/manual#ps)
 - [Fast read and write streaming support for __large reads/writes__](/guide/manual#streams)
 - Using SQL vs ORM/API solutions minimizes overhead and maximizes optimal utilization of SQL syntax and DBA interaction and reduces over-fetching that is commonly assocaited with ORM
-- Unlike strict ORM/API based solutions, models are generated on the fly- lending itself to a more function centric design
+- Unlike strict ORM/API based solutions, models are generated on the fly- lending itself to a more flexible function-centric design